chrisnumber49/GrapgQL-React-RickandMorty/README.md

 # GraphQL React Rick and Morty

-An application built with React, Bootstrap, and CSS which is used to...
+An application built with React, Bootstrap, JavaScript, CSS and the Rick and Morty GraphQL API which shows the information of every characters in Rick and Morty.

 This application is deployed on: https://graphql-react-rickandmorty-chris49.netlify.app/